 Our founders have been determined from day one to create an agency that impacts all of the residents of the Reno/Tahoe area, both directly and indirectly, one client at a time.

-Our community is important to us.
+Our community is important to us, and making a big difference is goal one.
 Founders Rudy von Ravensberg and Chris Edwards were both born, raised and educated in Reno, Nevada.
 In fact, most of our staff are from the area and a majority graduated from the University of Nevada, Reno.
 Northern Nevada is our home and we are committed to improving the life of all members of our community.

 We believe giving back is at the core of our mission and drives us to work hard every day to simply do good and pay it forward.
 Some of our more recent commitments to our community include: